teras/stormify/docs/src/Advanced_topics.md

 ### Database Auto-Increment

 If no sequence is specified and the primary key is `null`, Stormify relies on the database's auto-increment mechanism.
-The generated key is populated back to the entity after a single insert (not available for batch inserts).
+The generated key is populated back to the entity after a single insert.

+!!! note
+    Auto-increment key retrieval is not available for batch inserts.
+Use database sequences instead.

 ## Working with Composite Keys